 Fragments of our past

 Originally housed in the Science A building, the collection was relocated in the mid-90s to ground floor spaces in Biological Sciences.
-A large room houses the majority of skins, skeletons, and mounted preparations such as a sea lion, ostrich, leopard and a variety of birds.
+A large room houses skins, skeletons, and mounted preparations such as a sea lion, ostrich, leopard and a variety of birds.
 Shelves in a small room adjacent to the teaching lab are filled top to bottom with jars of preserved specimens.

 The first technician Bruce Jones worked closely with Dr. Tim Myers, an ornithologist, to produce the majority of the collection’s stuffed birds.
-Many of the birds mounted in taxidermic-style mounts (such as those in the basement hall display cabinet) came from the Glenbow Museum when it divested itself of this kind of material.
+Many of the birds mounted in taxidermic-style mounts came from the Glenbow Museum when it divested itself of this kind of material.
 Barry Curtis followed Bruce and helped expand the mammalian skeletal collection, including many of the mounted skeletons.
-The third technician, Ann Hickie, focused on teaching materials, ensuring many of the skulls were stored in protective plexi-glass boxes for use in student labs.
+The third technician, Ann Hickie, focused on teaching materials, ensuring many of the skulls were stored in protective plexiglass boxes for use in student labs.
+Warren Fitch, the fourth technician, focused on bird skeleton material.

 The extensive vertebrate collection includes specimens from a large 1960s provincial fish survey by R. E. Peter, as well as donations from the Calgary Aquarium, which operated in the city from 1960 to 1972.
+Many of the exotic specimens were donated by the Calgary Zoo.

 Did you know?